jonschoning/espial/README.md

 The easist way for logged-in users to add bookmarks, is with the "bookmarklet", found on the Settings page.

+Also, see the android app for adding bookmarks via an Android Share intent https://github.com/jonschoning/espial-share-android

 ## demo server

 log in — username: demo  password: demo